dennislee22/deepspeed-train-CML/README.md

 #### <a name="toc_14"></a>5.3 Inference

-- Execute [run_inference.ipynb](run_inference.ipynb) to load the fine-tuned model for inference and check the results.
+- Execute [run_inference.ipynb](run_inference.ipynb) to load the fine-tuned model for inference and verify the results.
 ```
 Test Instruction: How many different nationalities do the players of New Jersey Devils come from?
 Model Prediction: SELECT COUNT Nationalities FROM FROM table WHERE Players = New Jersey Devils